The DCHS 2016 Board of Directors

 Peggy was born and raised in the East Bay of the San Francisco Bay Area, but her grandparents all lived in Marion County, Oregon; therefore she spent almost all vacations in Oregon.
 As a youngster she knew that someday she would live in Oregon because that was home for her.
 In 2005, she managed to make that dream come true and finally moved back ‘home’ to Oregon with her new husband, Clyde L. Snyder.

 Peggy has served the Douglas County Historical Society since 2005, and has been on the board since 2012.
 She spends a lot of her time researching history for folks who want to know their family history.
 She has been a guest researcher on the television series, Deadly Women by Beyond Productions.
 The episode was, “Vicious Vixens.”
 Her passion is people, history, culture, and genealogy.
-She believes in service via volunteerism and volunteered for six years as a network administrator at St. Paul Lutheran Church & School in Roseburg.
+She has spent a total of 20 years volunteering for historical societies in Northern California and in Oregon.
+She believes in service via volunteerism and volunteered for six years as a network administrator at St. Paul Lutheran Church & School in Roseburg, she’s spent 11 years now volunteering for findagrave.com, photographing headstones and uploading them and transcribing them to individual memorials.

 Profession: Long Distance Operator, Retired from Qwest (US West) Operator Services.